precog/client-libraries/doc/src/charts-api.v1.rst

 **options:**

-``symbol`` : string OR function(object datapoint, object stats) : string
+``symbol`` : string OR function(object datapoint, object stats) string
-	Each point in a scatter graph should be associated to a symbol.
-Each symbol can be rendered indivisually to have a distinct shape or not.
-The ``symbol`` can be a static string or a function that returns such string.
-The string represents a SVG path.
-You can easily create a SVG path using `ReportGrid.symbol`_.
+	Each datapoint in the line charts can be associated to an optional symbol.
+The symbol can be described statically using a string or using a function.
+The symbol must be expressed in one of the 2 following formats:
+	* SVG PATH format.
+There is a practical function ``ReportGrid.symbol.get()`` to quickly build symbols.
+	* "image:urltoimage".
+This second format allows to embed raster images instead of vecorial symbols.
+The URL part must be an absolute path to an image.
+It is also possible to specify the size of the image this way: "image,40x50:urltoimage".
+The images are by default aligned so that their center will match the underlying datapoint.
+Other alignments are possible using this syntax: "image,left top:imageurl".
+The horizontal position must be expressed first (center, left, right), the vertical alignment must be separated by a white space (center, top, bottom).
+Size and alignment can be specified together by separating them with a comma.
 ``symbolstyle`` : string OR function(object datapoint, object stats) : string
 	As much as you can control the sy,bol shape, you can control its style returning a custom style string.
 The style must be expressed in the CSS format.
 ``segment`` : object segmentoptions